GuidoElli/OvertoneExplorer/README.md

 ## Connect the keyboard

 If you have a MIDI keyboard, connect it to your PC using a MIDI interface.
-Otherwise, you can play notes using your PC keyboard.
+Otherwise, you can play using your PC keyboard.

 <br>

 ## Visualizer

 In the right part of the screen, the columns represent the sinusoidal overtones (here called tracks).
 Track 0 (on the left) is the fundamental frequency, track 1 is the first harmonic, track 2 is the second, and so on.